 Curriculum Statement 2016

-Our curriculum is underpinned by the National Curriculum (2014), we enhance this with planned opportunities that make up the wider school curriculum.
+Our curriculum is underpinned by the National Curriculum (2014), which we enhance with planned opportunities that make up the wider school curriculum.
 Learning is always exciting and in a meaningful context for children.
 Where commonality exists between subjects and aspects, learning is linked and lessons taught using a creative cross-curricular topic approach.
 Where this is not achievable, subjects are taught discretely.
 The rehearsal and application of basic skills learned in the core curriculum is a driver for the entire curriculum.

 We place a strong emphasis on the development of the basic skills necessary to be confident independent learners and successful adults.
 Children rapidly begin to read in our Foundation class by following a programme called 'Letters and Sounds.'
 All children engage in a daily literacy skills session where they develop their reading and comprehension skills in addition to developing a command of all aspects of the English language.
 In addition, all children take part in a daily English and Mathematics lesson.